 Urban legend or True?

-With all the available supporting evidence, we can’t deny the fact that ingesting aspirin can have an effect on the outcome of a drug test.
+With all the available supporting evidence, we can’t deny the fact that ingesting aspirin can affect the outcome of a drug test.
 As these lab results by PubMed on the effects of aspirin on drug analysis indicate, a dose of aspirin can cause false-negative results for drug tests in urine.

 There’s a catch to this though.